macchioni/zan/src/blog/posts/2025-06-25-in-ear-monitors-music.md

 ![Truthear Hexa](https://cdn.prod.website-files.com/63bcdfa5158ffcd72a7a8d8e/66457c4b5a6bdb3c3a1a23e5_800x800_0014_14.jpg)

 ### Step One: The Source
-I started by ripping some of my favorite CDs to FLAC files.
+I started by ripping some of my favorite CDs to [FLAC files](https://en.wikipedia.org/wiki/FLAC).
 No streaming compression.
 No algorithmic choices.
 Just the music I actually wanted to hear, in full quality.

 ### Step Two: The Earphones
-After weeks of research, I landed on the Truthear Hexa.
+After weeks of research, I landed on the [Truthear Hexa](https://truthear.com/products/hexa).
 They appeared in every "best budget audiophile" list.
-Around €50.
+Around €80.
 Sustainable entry point.

 The difference was immediate.
 Instruments I'd never noticed before suddenly had space.
 Vocals gained texture.
 Bass became precise instead of muddy.

 ### Step Three: The Mobile Solution
 I wanted this experience on the go.
 My first idea was installing Rockbox on an old iPod Video 5.5.
 Classic approach.
 But the total cost made me hesitate.

-Instead, I grabbed a Google Pixel 8 Pro with GrapheneOS.
-(Yes, I like experimenting with alternative operating systems.)
+Instead, I grabbed a Google Pixel 8 Pro with [GrapheneOS](https://grapheneos.org) (yes, I like experimenting with alternative operating systems).
 The plan was simple: transfer the FLAC files and use a decent DAC adapter.

-The iPhone's 3.5mm to USB-C dongle didn't work.
+The white 3.5mm to USB-C dongle I had at home didn't work.
 Of course it didn't.

 So I ordered a Girftu JCALLY JM6 Pro USB-C to 3.5mm Dual DAC with CX31993 and MAX97220 chips.
-Technical names that basically mean "this thing will make your music sound better."
+Technical names that basically mean "this 7€ dongle will make your music sound better".

 It worked perfectly.